-The sample group (A) is the holdback/control group – not eligible to see the experience.
-The sample group (B) is the variant group – eligible to see the experience.
+The sample group (A) is the holdback/control group – not eligible to see the flow.
+The sample group (B) is the variant group – eligible to see the flow.

-Note: Any user who doesn't match the selected targeting and triggering Settings of the experience, will be considered ineligible to enter the experiment.
+Note: Any user who doesn't match the selected targeting and triggering Settings of the flow, will be considered ineligible to enter the experiment.

 After the experiment has been completed, the test results will favor one group over the other or return a neutral result when there is no significant change between groups A and B.

-- Group A (out / control) is favored – the experience has a minor effect on the goal conversion
+- Group A (out / control) is favored – the flow has a minor effect on the goal conversion

-- Group B (in / variant) is favored – the experience has a noticeable effect on the goal conversion
+- Group B (in / variant) is favored – the flow has a noticeable effect on the goal conversion

 - You will not be able to run an experiment without setting a goal first.

-- You will not be able to run an experiment if the frequency setting of the experience is set to 'show everytime' or 'trigger manually'.
+- You will not be able to run an experiment if the frequency setting of the flow is set to 'show every time' or 'trigger manually'.